speexy/biopunk.kitchen/content/index.md

       networks for open science, open education & open innovation.
-Within a research project to regional strategies for bio based economy (DiReBio) funded by the German Ministry for Education and Science (BMBF), the Science Shop Potsdam is partner with University Potsdam and Leibniz Institute for Agricultural Engineering and Bioeconomy.
-Here we utilize the bio-lab facilities to include kids and young people in a future designing session to a regional bio-based economy.
+Within a research project to regional strategies for bio based economy (DiReBio) funded by the German Ministry for Education and Science (BMBF), the Science Shop Potsdam is partner with the University Potsdam and Leibniz Institute for Agricultural Engineering and Bioeconomy.
+Here we utilize the bio-lab facilities to include kids and young people in a future designing session for a regional bio-based economy.

       Follow us